h2oai/h2ogpt/docs/README_LangChain.md

 UserData: Shared with anyone who is on your server.
 Persisted across sessions in single location for entire server.
 Control upload via allow_upload_to_user_data option.
 Useful for collaboration.

-MyData: Scratch space that is inaccessible if one goes into a new browser session.
+MyData: Personal space that is inaccessible if one goes into a new browser session.
 Useful for public demonstrations so that every instance is independent.
 Or useful  if user is not allowed to upload to shared UserData and wants to do Q/A.

 It's work in progress to add other persistent databases and to have MyData persisted across browser sessions via cookie or other authentication.